kimsQ/rc/docs/getting-started/javascript.md

 ## No conflict

-Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
+Sometimes it is necessary to use Ratchet plus plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {% highlight js %}
-var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
+var Ratchet plusButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
-$.fn.bootstrapBtn = bootstrapButton            // give $().bootstrapBtn the Bootstrap functionality
+$.fn.Ratchet plusBtn = Ratchet plusButton            // give $().Ratchet plusBtn the Ratchet plus functionality
 {% endhighlight %}

 ## Events

-Bootstrap provides custom events for most plugins' unique actions.
+Ratchet plus provides custom events for most plugins' unique actions.
 Generally, these come in an infinitive and past participle form - where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.

 All infinitive events provide [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) functionality.
 This provides the ability to stop the execution of an action before it starts.